akilude/cordova-plugin-ionic-webview/README.md

 [![Dependabot Status](https://api.dependabot.com/badges/status?host=github&identifier=104773211)](https://dependabot.com)
 [![npm](https://img.shields.io/npm/v/cordova-plugin-ionic-webview.svg)](https://www.npmjs.com/package/cordova-plugin-ionic-webview)

+# Changes
+Added code to automatically accept media permission requests for webview.
+Now for iOS 15 and above, camera and microphone permissions need to be accepted once instead of each time on startup

 # Ionic Web View for Cordova

 A Web View plugin for Cordova, focused on providing the highest performance experience for Ionic apps (but can be used with any Cordova app).